-If conciliation fails, the complainant can apply to the EOC for legal assistance to take the case to the District Court.
-The Commission decides whether or not to give legal assistance based on a number of factors, including whether the case raises a question of principle.
+If conciliation fails, the complainant can apply to the EOC for other forms of assistance, including legal assistance.
+The EOC decides whether or not to give legal assistance based on a number of factors, including whether the case raises a question of principle.